Paradragon/cc-extra-expressions-pack/README.md

 # CrossCode Extra Expressions Pack (EX2)
-This mod provides additional expressions for CrossCode characters and intended to be used as resource by other mods.
+This mod adds additional expressions for CrossCode characters and was intended to be used as a resource package by other mods.

 It does not require a New Home DLC, nor will it cause any errors if it's not installed.

+There are no plans for it's further expansion due to burnout and lack of demand.

 ## Installation
 This mod requires [CCLoader](https://github.com/CCDirectLink/CCLoader) which you can either install manually or use the [CCLoader installer](https://github.com/CCDirectLink/ccloader-installer).